openstack-archive/sahara-tests/doc/source/scenario.rst

 _`Authentication`
 -----------------

-You can set authentication variables in two ways:
+You can set authentication variables in three ways:

 1. Use environment variables(like openrc in devstack)